Did you ever suspect the Spanish and the Italians are on to something big with their mid-afternoon siesta?

 - when you procrastinate longer than you do the actual work….

-Much typical advice to prevent the burnout and maintain top effectiveness include healthy nutrition, exercising, taking regular, off-screen, active 5-15-minute breaks, meditation, etc.
+Most typical advice to prevent the burnout and maintain top effectiveness includes healthy nutrition, exercising, taking regular off-screen active 5-15-minute breaks, meditation, etc.

 But the key takeaway here is to limit the time you spend working and spend enough time having fun.